Edit Elasticsearch user settingsedit

 xpack.profiling.enabled

-- For version 8.7.0 and later: Specifies whether the Universal Profiling Elasticsearch plugin is enabled.
+- Version 8.7.0+: Specifies whether the Universal Profiling Elasticsearch plugin is enabled.
 Defaults to true.

 -